trustlines-protocol/relay/docker/trustlines/README.md

 ```

 After that the system can be started `docker-compose up -d`, though you have to
-wait for parity to sync with the kovan chain in order to have a fully
+wait for the blockchain node to sync with the trustlines blockchain in order to have a fully
 functioning system.